 By offering Apply Missouri activities within the normal school day, your school can ensure that every senior has the opportunity to receive hands-on assistance so they take the first big step toward continuing their education beyond high school.
 Apply Missouri can help students decide which colleges best meet their needs and submit admissions applications.
 This program can contribute to a college-going culture at your high school, generating excitement and engagement among students.

 Site coordinator resources

-The 2016-17 site coordinator Resource Manual for all three Journey to College programs contains student worksheets, ideas for activities, fillable templates, printable flyers, tips for organizing and promoting your activities, and other materials to help make your Apply Missouri event successful.
-The 2017-18 version of the Resource Manual will be available in the spring of 2017.
+The 2017-18 site coordinator Resource Manual is now available.
+Covering all three Journey to College programs, the manual contains student worksheets, ideas for activities, fillable templates, printable flyers, tips for organizing and promoting your activities, and other materials to help make your Apply Missouri event successful.
+Download the entire manual or find Apply Missouri-specific resources and templates at http://dhe.mo.gov/ppc/applymissouriresources.php.